-What is the Average Cost for Electrical Engineering Graduate School?
+Evaluating the Average Cost for Electrical Engineering Graduate School

-Factors such as the degree level (master's or doctoral), program length, student's state of residence and school type influence the tuition price of graduate programs in electrical engineering.
 Additionally, a tuition figure alone doesn't reflect the full cost of a program, since electrical engineering education programs often require extra technology fees.
-Tuition and fees fluctuate yearly; examples of program costs are listed below.

 Electrical Engineering Master's Degree Costs